-ENS 114 - Drama Troupe (1)
+ENS 114 - Fall Production (1)

-ENS 121 - Miscellaneous Ensembles (1)
+ENS 121 - Women's Chorus (1)

 Instrumental ensembles, directed by LBC faculty, are dedicated to the rehearsal and performance of Instrumental repertoire available for the representative instruments involved and interpreted according to the historical context and genre of the chosen works.
 Rehearsals focus on the accomplishment of musical and performance competencies consistent with the ensemble.
 Public performance(s) during the semester allow the student to demonstrate mastery of musical and performance skill as well as the interrelation of a biblical worldview to the designated art form.
 1 credit.